Home » Water Quality » Tap Water » Nigeria Tap Water Quality Report: Is It Drinkable?

 Conclusion

 Although Nigeria has plentiful water resources, most of its citizens lack reliable access to drinking water, and very few have the luxury of potable water from a tap.
-If they cannot treat their drinking water at the point of consumption, Nigerians face the risk of waterborne illnesses and heavy metal poisoning.
+Drinking untreated water poses a risk of waterborne illnesses and heavy metal poisoning.

-Wealthy urban communities tend to have better access to safely-managed drinking water supply services, although even they rely heavily on commercially-produced water to meet their needs.
+Wealthy urban communities tend to have better access to safely managed drinking water supply services, but even they rely heavily on commercially produced water to meet their needs.

 We HATE spam.
 Your e-mail will never sold or shared!